Defending Democracy

 Queens, NY and San Antonio, TX.
 Rhona and Makayla are on the easel!
 This double portrait celebrates the long and historic legacy of women who serve our country in a medical capacity.
 Rhona Arond, 97, was a WWII nurse and 1st Lieutenant Makayla Shanice Mills, 26 is getting her Medical Degree through the Army.

-The warrior women we encounter invite us into their personal and military lives with stories that reveal their grit, their patriotism and their sacrifices.
-They come from all branches and ranks.
-Conversations are unscripted.
+The women in “Sisters in Arms” invite us into their personal and military lives with stories that reveal grit, patriotism and sacrifice.

-Be it on land, air or sea, at a base, at home or overseas, at a VA hospital or on an amphibious assault ship, we dive into their day to day.
+Whether on land, air or sea, on U.S. or foreign soil, we dive into their day to day.
 The film becomes a tapestry visually enriched with B-roll of personal effects (mementos, photographs, and video).

 Archival footage historically contextualizes their stories and deployments.

 From the heroism to the hardships and the sometimes disturbing reality of life in the military, “Sisters in Arms” offers a platform for our military women to speak candidly about their service.
-As we get to know some of the key womenwe see painted portraits of them evolve.
-The more we learn about them, the more defined their faces become, culminating in works of art that serve as an offering of gratitude, venerating their roles in protecting and defending our precious democracy.
+In gratitude we offer this platform as a way to venerate their roles in protecting and defending our precious democracy.

 “Ma’am… may I speak freely?”